FelixAnna/web-service-dlw/readme.md

 ## Switch kubectl context

-after you connected to aks, you context is attached to aks by default, if you want to check your local kubernetes status, you need switch context:
+after you connected to aks, you context is attached to aks by default, if you want to check your local Kubernetes status, you need switch context:

 ```bash
 kubectl config view